yannikmesserli/UC-2018/presentations/mobile-webapps-arcgis-js-api/presentation.md

    - Browser Vendor

 - And depends heavily on
+   - Number of layers in your scene
-   - The number of features and their symbology
+   - Number of features and their symbology
-   - The environement
+   - Environement settings
-   - The rendering quality
+   - Rendering quality

 ---